James Bunstone Bunning: Architect to the City of London

 Thomas Leverton Donaldson, paying tribute to Bunning shortly after his death, said "Not content with the mere routine of official duty (which however he carried out zealously and with stern integrity), he had higher aims, and with an earnestness beyond all praise he directed his efforts to give his buildings for the city the stamp of a monumental character, worthy of the corporate body whom he represented", and called the central hall of Bunning's Coal Exchange "a grand feature, recalling the sentiment of an antique Roman building."

 Another duty was to provide decorations for the annual Lord Mayor's banquet, and for state occasions in the City.
 His last work was the decoration of London Bridge and other buildings for the ceremonial welcome of Princess Alexandra of Denmark to London.
 During this time his health broke down and he tendered his resignation from his post with the City of London, which was not accepted.

 Family

 In 1826, he married Esther Basan, who was of Italian origin.
 She survived him and they had no children.

 Death

-Bunning died at his home in Gloucester Terrace, Regent's Park, on the 2nd November 1863.
+Bunning died at his home in Gloucester Terrace, Regent's Park, on 2 November 1863.
 A street in Islington is named after him.
 He is buried with his wife in Highgate Cemetery (west side).